markuslehtonen/image-resizer/README.md

-Resizer,  Markus Lehtonen
+### Image-resizer

-Resizer is yet another thumbnail creator and it uses Python 2.7.
+This script is yet another version of creating thumbails.

+### Requirements:
+- Python 2.7
+- PIL library

-How to use:
+### How to use:
-Your original image files should be in the same directory as the script (resizer.py).
-You will be prompted to enter the dimensions of your thumbnails.
-The script will save them in a subdirectory 'thumbnails' which will be created if not present before.
+This script is used in the same directory as where your images are saved.
+You will be prompted to enter dimensions for your thumbnails.
+A subdirectory 'thumbnails' is created (if not already present) where thumbnails will be saved.